Captaicin/spicy-mask/README.md

-  content/         # Content scripts and injected UI popup/           # Browser action popup options/         # Extension options page shared/          # Messaging, storage, utilities, types styles/          # Global styles shared by all React surfaces manifest.ts        # Typed Manifest V3 definition consumed by CRX plugin
+  content/         # Content scripts and injected UI popup/           # Browser action popup options/         # Extension options page shared/          # Messaging, utilities, types styles/          # Global styles shared by all React surfaces manifest.ts        # Typed Manifest V3 definition consumed by CRX plugin
 ```

+## Overlay Workflow

+The content script scans the page for form controls, filters them via `FormFilter` subclasses, and mirrors matching inputs into hidden shadow DOM hosts.
+The floating overlay panel lets you toggle mirroring and swap filters without leaving the page.
+Use the extension popup to show or hide the panel on demand.

 ## Messaging Pattern

 Messages use a discriminated union defined in `src/shared/types.ts`.
 The `sendMessage` helper returns a typed promise, while `onMessage` wraps listeners and ensures async handlers resolve correctly.
 Background responses follow the `MsgResponse` contract so callers can safely branch on `ok`.

-## Storage & Permissions
+## Permissions

-Color preferences persist via `chrome.storage.sync`; a minimal wrapper (`src/shared/storage.ts`) keeps the API ergonomic.
 Host permissions and matches are intentionally broad for development convenience—trim them for production to comply with the principle of least privilege.

 ## Tooling